Do engineers use Excel? Yes! Engineers process a lot of data and use many equations. And Excel is the best tool to manage and crunch numbers.

 I don’t know anyone who doesn’t use Excel.
 Not one person.

-This is a huge benefit when sharing Excel files.
+This all is a huge benefit when sharing Excel files.
 It creates a seamless and simple collaboration environment for teamwork.

 “Do Engineers Use Excel?” wrap up